OHIO Archives

 Some Historical Background:

-This collection centers around the Ohio University careers of two former coaches of women’s athletics at the university: domestic partners Catherine Brown and Kim Brown.
+This collection centers around the Ohio University careers of two former coaches of women’s athletics at the university: Catherine Brown and Kim Brown.
 These two women played a crucial role in advocating for women’s athletics at Ohio University at a time just after the passing of Title IX legislation during an era in which more administrative attention to university compliance with the new federal law was necessary.
-Both Kim and Catherine coached many different sports, but most of their time was spent coaching field hockey and lacrosse.
+Unrelated, but nevertheless close friends, both Kim and Catherine coached many different sports.
+However, most of their time was spent coaching field hockey and lacrosse.
 But whatever they were coaching, the Browns had to deal with a multitude of issues relating to Title IX, especially in advocating for higher budgets for women’s athletics, better equipment, better space and better conditions to practice in.
 Various letters from the two coaches to upper-level administrators at Ohio University make it obvious that neither of the Browns were afraid to make their voices heard in the cause of improving the status of women’s athletics at the University.

 Interesting Finds: